As the hub of your company, the office is where all the magic happens where your business activity is concerned.

 Other aspects to consider include nearby amenities such as shops, pharmacies and nurseries.
 Also, if there are any buildings or hazards located nearby that may cause an issue for your workers.
 This can be anything from loud noise to a lack of parking due to the office being near a school etc.

 Think about the type of activity that takes place in your office.
-Aside from typical desk work, you may also hold meetings, have collaboration sessions, or need private space to meet with clients in.
+Aside from typical desk work, you may also hold meetings, have collaboration sessions, or need private space to meet with clients.
 The type of building you choose will greatly impact how easy it is to carry out such tasks, including how well your business can grow and develop in the future.

 There may also be landlord or planning restrictions that may prohibit how the space can be used.
 This can affect the number of employees, a cap on working hours or how much noise is permitted.
 So, make sure the building truly fits the needs of your business, otherwise, there could be a mismatch.

-Have a clear idea of the number of people you intend to work in the office before you rent one.
+Have a clear idea of the number of people you intend to work with in the office before you rent one.

-Each employee will require enough space to not only have a desk in but also freely move around.
+Each employee will require enough space to not only have a desk but also freely move around.
 The general rule is to allow 125 and 225 square feet of office space per employee.
 While it may be tempting to opt for the cramped side of things, a lack of personal space can be distracting, not to mention impractical for your employees.

 Also consider the facilities of the building as a whole in terms of rest areas, toilets, washbasins etc which will also need to increase depending on how many employees work in the office.